 Inflammation in and of itself is not a bad thing.
 It’s your body’s way of dealing with foreign bodies or injuries.
 It’s when that inflammation becomes chronic due to stress, diet, lifestyle or environmental factors that it begins to have a significant negative impact on the body.

 Then comes a matter of simple logistics.
 If the tissue in your nasal passages is puffy from inflammation when your mast cells create mucus to capture and remove foreign bodies before they get into your lungs (so there is a point a runny nose), there’s physically not enough room for all the mucus to exit.
-It begins to build up into congestion and that can lead to discomfort, headaches and even sinus infections.
+It begins to build up into congestion and that can lead to discomfort, headaches, and more.

 The goal is to support your respiratory health year round by using all natural, non-toxic products.
 Replace everything that contains artificial scents with either unscented or naturally scented products.
 Additionally, all the aforementioned ideas for combatting pollen can help year round to reduce the amount of respiratory irritants in your home like mold, pet dander, dust and more.